acute-technology-inc/dso-release/README.md

 Simply double-click the file to launch the software after the file is changed into an executable file.

 Next, the software requires udev rules to allow non-root access to Acute’s devices.
-Thus, you may need to install the udev rule file.
+Thus, you may need to install the udev rule file that you can obtain from `LinuxSoftwareResources.zip`.

 1. Download the udev file from our website.
 2. Type the following command in the terminal